A QUESTION OF LIFE, RELIGION,

 A. Well, whether we like it or not, every scientist has religious or philosophical beliefs and his quest for scientific knowledge is usually in some way motivated by those beliefs.
-The Christian scientist is out to discover how God's Creation works, whereas the atheistic evolutionary scientist is out to prove that everything came into existence without external agencies.
-The New Age scientist is out to find parallels with science and the occult, and so on.
+The Christian/Messianic scientist is out to discover how Elohim's (God's) Creation works, whereas the atheistic evolutionary scientist is out to prove that everything came into existence randomly without external agencies.
+The New Age scientist is out to find parallels with science and the occult, its belief spiritual evolution and involution, and so on.

 Q. So all science is philosophically or religiously motivated to some extent?

 A. It shouldn't be, but it is.
 A powerful, pervasive philosophy lies behind all modern science, and that is Darwinian evolution, whether of the atheistic or the theistic variety.
 The fact it treats Creationist scientists as religious misfits actually demonstrates just how religious it actually is.
 Science ought to be philosophically and religiously neutral but it is the very opposite.
 Power corrupts.
 And evolutionary scientists have that power, which they shamefully abuse, even though they never received it from the democratic voice.
-They are a tiny minority of the public who see themselves as a scientific-aristocratic élite with some kind of "divine right" to guide society.
-What the priests of Christendom were to the Middle Ages, the scientists are to the 20th century.
+They are a tiny minority of the public who see themselves as a scientific-aristocratic élite with some kind of 'divine right' to guide society.
+What the priests of Christendom were to the Middle Ages, the scientists were, and are, to the 20th and 21st centuries.

 Q. Are you making a direct comparison?

 These are strong words and there is much truth in them.
-So much of Christian tradition is imposed by churches, and typical is the divine right to exclusive authority -- "all other churches but ours are wrong -- just believe what we tell you."
+So much of Christian tradition is imposed by church organisations, and typical is the divine right to exclusive authority -- 'all other churches but ours are wrong -- just believe what we tell you.'
 The evolutionary scientists are no different.
 Despite not one iota of proof for evolution, society is expected to believe it.
 And why are they expected to believe it?
-Because they are expected to believe that all religion is "illusion".
+Because they are expected to believe that all religion is 'illusion'.

 Q. Then who is right?

 A. Neither.
-Both are wrong because both are standing in the place of God, dictating what people should believe.
+Both are wrong because both are standing in the place of Elohim (God), dictating what people should believe.
 You see, the authoritarian method always breaks down on critical analysis.
 When authorities conflict -- evolution vs. creation, one church tradition vs. another -- we are compelled to go beyond authority.
 Usually, the authority is commended to our acceptance on the ground that the author has superior knowledge.
-The scientist "knows more" than the man on the street; the guru "knows more" that the hapless disciple or devotee.
-The church fathers "knew more" then we can ever hope to know, or the apostles "knew more" because they lived with Jesus, whereas we do not.
+The scientist 'knows more' than the man on the street; the guru 'knows more' than the hapless disciple or devotee.
+The church fathers 'knew more' then we can ever hope to know, or the apostles 'knew more' because they lived with Yah'shua (Jesus), whereas we do not.
 But all of this is authoritarianism.

-Of course, it may be shown later that indeed there are scientists gurus and apostles who know more than us, but this should never be the raison for slavish obedience.
+Of course, it may be shown later that indeed there are scientists gurus and apostles who know more than us, but this should never be the reason for slavish obedience.

 Q. Are you saying, then, that a person should not be given a Bible and told to obey it unquestioningly?

 A. That is an invalid question, and I will attempt to explain why.
-The Bible itself teaches that we should "prove all things, and hold fast that which is right".
-God even challenges us to "reason with Him", yet such things are conditional.
+The Bible itself teaches that we should "prove all things, and hold fast that which is good (right)" (1 Thes.5:21, KJV).
+Elohim (God) even challenges us to "reason" with Him (Is.1:18), yet such things are conditional.
 Please note here that we are only entitled to test those things which we do not know.
 If I want to make friends with someone whom I've never met before, I have a legitimate right to know if he is trustworthy before I embrace him in my bosom.
 I would be crazy, for example, inviting a murderer into my home knowing that was what he was.

-In the same way once we know that God is reliable, we should no longer test Him.
-That shows a lack of trust.
+In the same way once we know that Elohim (God) is reliable, we should no longer test Him.
+That shows a lack of emunah - trust (faith).
 BUT WE NEED TO KNOW HIM FIRST.
 To do that, we must have the spirit of free enquiry and the right to think for ourselves, which is not necessarily the right to think unlike others.
-Every individual must discover the truth for himself and not have it pressed on him by some authority figure or tradition.
+Every individual must discover the emet (truth) for himself and not have it pressed on him by some authority figure or tradition.